ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_posts/2023-01-24-ICHG-Beacon-Discovery-workshop.md

   - events
 ---

-# Beacon v2 will be at the International Congress of Human Genetics (ICHG) with a hands-on session on Discovery
+# Beacon v2 will be at the International Congress of Human Genetics (ICHG) with hands-on sessions on Discovery

-The Hands-on workshop “How to make sensitive data discoverable” will take place on February the 26th, in the framework of the [International Congress of Human Genetics (ICHG)](https://www.ichg2023.com/), that is being held in Cape Town from February 22 – 26.
+These Hands-on workshops will take place on February the 26th and 27th, in the framework of the [International Congress of Human Genetics (ICHG)](https://www.ichg2023.com/), that is being held in Cape Town from February 22 – 26.

 <figure>
 <img src="/assets/img/Discovery-Workshop_Federated-data analyses_ICHG.jfif" style="width: 520px;" />